 How to Recognize Coccidiosis in Chickens

 Clinically, bloody faeces, ruffled feathers, anaemia, and somnolence are observed.
-Other signs of coccidiosis range from decreased growth rate to a high percentage of visibly sick birds, severe diarrhea, and high mortality.
+Other signs of coccidiosis range from decreased growth rate to a high percentage of visibly sick birds, severe diarrhoea, and high mortality.
 Feed and water consumption are depressed.
 Weight loss, development of culls, decreased egg production, and increased mortality may accompany outbreaks.
 Mild infections of intestinal species, which would otherwise be classed as subclinical, may cause depigmentation and potentially lead to secondary infection, particularly Clostridium spp infection.
 Survivors of severe infections recover in 10–14 days but may never recover lost performance.

 The lesions are almost entirely in the intestinal tract and often have a distinctive location and appearance that is useful in diagnosis.